guowilling/SRPopups/README.md

 # SRActionSheet

-### A brief style ActionSheet which is very similar to WeChat's ActionSheet.

 ## Features

 * There are two styles for other action items: only title, default alignment is left; title and image, default alignment is center.